xp44mm/Notebook/F#/Chapter 14  Regular Expressions/Regular Expression Types.md

 The `Match` class represents a single match.
 You can obtain an instance of this class either by iterating on a `MatchCollection` object or directly by means of the `Match` method of the `Regex` class.
 The `Match` object is immutable and has no public constructor.

 The main properties of the `Match` class are `Value`, `Length`, and `Index`, which return the matched string, its length, and the index at which it appears in the source string.
 The `ToString` method returns the same string as the `Value` property does.
-I already showed you how to use the `IsSuccess` property of the `Match` class and its `NextMatch` method to iterate over all the matches in a string.
+I already showed you how to use the `Success` property of the `Match` class and its `NextMatch` method to iterate over all the matches in a string.

 You must pay special attention when the search pattern matches an empty string, for example, `\d*` (which matches zero or more digits).
 When you apply such a pattern to a string, you typically get one or more empty matches, as you can see here: